mkriaf/pagerduty-aws-workshop/content/03_eventbridge/page-5-test.md

 1. Open the Incident, find the Event Details tab to see what CloudWatch sent

-1. When ready to restart the EC2 instance, choose the More Actions...Restart EC2 menu item
+1. When ready to restart the EC2 instance, choose the More Actions...RestartEC2Instance menu item

 1. The incident should AUTOMATICALLY be resolved in about 2 1/2 minutes.